yourselfhosted/slash/docs/getting-started/subscription.md

 After purchasing a Pro or Team plan, you will receive a license key.
 You can use the license key to activate your plan.
 Here is how to do it:

-1. Log in to your Slash instance as an Admin user.
+1. Log in to your Monotreme instance as an Admin user.
 2. Go to Settings > Subscription. `https://your-slash-instance.com/setting/subscription`
 3. You will see a form to enter your license key.
 Enter your license key and click the **Upload license** button.
 4. If the license key is valid, your plan will be activated.